07 Building Webster’s Lab V2 – Create vSphere Networking and Network Storage

-Once the ISO file upload is complete, the ISOs show in the datastore, as shown in Figures 62 and 63.
+The ISOs show in the datastore once the ISO file upload is complete, as shown in Figures 62 and 63.

-Now that we have shared datastores created, we need to move the vCenter’s storage from the local datastore to the shared VMs datastore.
+Now that we have created shared datastores, we need to move the vCenter storage from the local datastore to the shared VMs datastore.
 Moving datastores eliminates the storage warning on the local datastore shown in Figure 64.

 In the left pane, click VMs and Templates, right-click the vCenter VM, and click Migrate…, as shown in Figure 65.